JuliaDataScience/JuliaDataScience/contents/stats_vis.md

 Histograms are discrete approximations.
 If we would like to have continuous approximations we need something else: **density plots**.
 **Density plots are graphical density estimations of numerical data**.
-It shows us the approximate distribution of a given variable by depicting it as a density, where the higher the curve at a given point more likely is the variable to take certain value.
+It shows us the approximate distribution of a given variable by depicting it as a density, where the higher the curve at a given point is, the more likely is the variable to take a certain value.

-The density plot can also be drawn using `Makie.jl`, however it is more convoluted than the box plot.
+A density plot can also be drawn using `Makie.jl`, however it is more convoluted than the box plot.
 First, we want to pass for each `density!` function only the values with respect to one observation.
 Thus, we define a `values` function that will accept a `code` argument to filter the dataset's variable `name` wrapped with the `levelcode` function.
 Then, we plot a density `pltobj` for each one of the variable `name`'s `levels`.